anaganisk/fxfloorboard-code/packager/readme.txt

 a.)
 Connect the GT-10 via a USB cable, ensure the Boss usb driver software is installed and the USB setting on the GT10 is set to 'advanced'.

 b.)
+In most cases the program should select GT 10B device and connect automaticaly, if not, then follow the next two steps.
 Start the FxFloorBoard program, for the Menu select Preferences/Midi and select the GT10 midi device for midi input and output.

 c.)
-Select the editor program "Connect" button, it should stay "on" if all connections are correct. d.)
+Select the editor program "Connect" button, it should stay "on" if all connections are correct.

+d.)
 Open the Patch-Tree side panel by clicking your mouse pointer on the 'yellow arrow', the Patch-Tree has items which will expand when you click on the [+] symbols.
  When the tree items expand, you will see the patch names appear as the editor requests this information from the GT10.